 Getting Started with USB on SAM MCUs Using MPLAB® Harmony v3: Step 1

-Step 1.1 - Install the MPLAB® Harmony Configurator (MHC) Plug-in in MPLAB X IDE
+Install the MPLAB® Code Configurator (MCC) Plug-in in MPLAB X IDE

-Verify that MPLAB® Harmony Configurator (MHC) is installed.
+Verify that MPLAB Code Configurator (MCC) is installed.

 • Launch MPLAB X IDE.